 Since 2014, complainants of credit unions have been surveyed.
-The methodology of data collection does not follow random sampling guidelines; it allows 100% of the complainants over a certain period of time the opportunity to respond.
-On January 12, 2021 an invitation by email to participate in an online survey was sent to complainants who had filed complaints against a Texas state-chartered credit union that were closed during September to November 2020.
-The responses are anonymous.
-The survey process allows complainants to provide feedback and rate the performance of the agency in reviewing their complaint.
+The methodology of data collection does not follow random sampling guidelines; it allows 100% of the complainants over a certain period the opportunity to respond.
+No deadline for a response is given and the responses are anonymous.
+In both 2022 and 2023, surveys were conducted for written consumer complaints which were closed by the Department between September and November of each year.
+The invitations were sent by email in December 2022 and January 2024 to participate in the online survey.
+The survey allows complainants to provide feedback and rate the performance of the agency in reviewing their complaints.